opengeospatial/teamengine/src/site/markdown/users.md

       |-- resources/        # classpath resources (stylesheets, schemas, etc.)

-If desired, set the value of the TE\_BASE environment variable in the `setenv` script; otherwise set it for the user evironment according to the particulars of the operating system in use.
-Once this is done, change to the appropriate script directory (TE\_HOME/bin/{unix,windows}) or add it to the system path.
+If desired, set the value of the `TE_BASE` environment variable in the `setenv` script; otherwise set it for the user environment according to the particulars of the operating system in use.
+Once this is done, change to the appropriate script directory (TE_HOME/bin/{unix,windows}) or add it to the system path.

-![warning](./images/warn-16px.png) **Warning:** If a test suite requires any supporting libraries that are not included with the core distribution, these must be added to the TE\_BASE/resources/lib directory.
+![warning](./images/warn-16px.png) **Warning:** If a test suite requires any supporting libraries that are not included with the core distribution, these must be added to the TE_BASE/resources/lib directory.

 To view a brief summary of a test suite, run the `listsuites` script and specify the location of the root CTL script (relative to